Head of Marketing

 One notable example of this is Article 16 of MiFID II, which ensures that firms hold records of communications that conclude or are designed to conclude, in a sale.
 This outwardly appears to clash with Article 17 of GDPR, regarding the erasure of data in certain contexts, also known as the right to be forgotten.

 In fact, both sets of rules do not contradict one another, with GDPR providing clear, prescriptive instructions on areas like how to record, store, and keep data (voice included) with the best data hygiene practices.
 The regulation breaks into two distinct elements: one determining the legitimate use and ownership of data, and the other providing guidance on how data should be handled.
 As GDPR states, MiFID II represents a valid reason for the recording and storage of data under GDPR — or, as it phrases it in one of six conditions, “Recording is necessary for fulfilling a legal obligation to which the recorder is subject.”

-The interconnectedness of these two pieces of legislation means that any technology solutions employed to manage one, must at least in part help to manage both.
-This means that firms who have adopted a siloed approach to data capture under MiFID II face a serious risk that either GDPR requirements will have to be duplicated across those siloes, or the MIFID II systems will not be GDPR compliant, creating risks around security, privacy, and accessibility of data along with data processing.
+The interconnectedness of these two crucially important pieces of legislation means that any technology solutions must be able to help manage both.
+Firms that have adopted a siloed approach to data capture under MiFID II face serious problems if the MIFID II systems are not GDPR compliant.
+This creates big risks around security, privacy, and accessibility of data, along with data processing.